hanfeisun/Leaflet.TextPath/README.md

 * `center` Centers the text according to the polyline's bounding box  (Default: `false`)
 * `attributes` Object containing the attributes applied to the `text` tag.
 Check valid attributes [here](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/text#Attributes) (Default: `{}`)
 * `below` Show text below the path (Default: false)
-* `rotate` Turn every character of the text 90 degrees to the right (Default: false)
+* `rotate` Turn every character of the text clockwise with the specified degrees.
+Although any angle value may be used, the value is determined by rounding it to the nearest multiple of 90 degrees.
+(Default: 0)

 Screenshot
 ----------